Mosaic number of knots: Knot mosaics

 \section{Knot mosaics}

+Much of the theory of knots is closely related to quantum physics.
+Lomonaco and Kauffman introduced a knot mosaic system to give a definition of a quantum knot system which can be viewed as a blueprint for the construction of an actual physical quantum system in the series of papers \cite{K, L, LK1, LK2, LK3, LK4}.
+This paper was inspired from open question (8) in \cite{LK2}.

 Throughout this paper we will frequently use the term ``knot" to mean either a knot or a link for simplicity of exposition.
-Lomonaco and Kauffman \cite{LK} introduced a knot mosaic system to give a definition of a quantum knot system which can be viewed as a blueprint for the construction of an actual physical quantum system.

-Let $\mathbb{T}$ denote the set of the following $11$ symbols which are called mosaic tiles;
+The following $11$ symbols are called {\em mosaic tiles\/}; \\

 Let $n$ be a positive integer.
-We define an {\em $n$-mosaic\/} as an $n \times n$ matrix $M=(M_{ij})$ of mosaic tiles with rows and columns indexed from $1$ to $n$.
-A {\em knot $n$-mosaic\/} is an $n$-mosaic in which each curve segment on a mosaic tile is suitably connected together on both sides with other curve segments on mosaic tiles immediately next to in either the same row or the same column.
-Then this knot $n$-mosaic represents a specific knot.
+We define an {\em $n$-mosaic\/} as an $n \times n$ matrix $M=(M_{ij})$ of mosaic tiles.
+A {\em knot $n$-mosaic\/} is an $n$-mosaic in which each curve segment on a mosaic tile is suitably connected together on both sides with other curve segments on mosaic tiles immediately next to in either the same row or the same column, and whose boundary does not have end-points of curve segments.
+Then a knot $n$-mosaic represents a specific knot.
 One natural question concerning knot mosaics may be to determine the size of matrices representing knots.
 Define the {\em mosaic number\/} $m(K)$ of a knot $K$ as the smallest integer $n$ for which $K$ is representable as a knot $n$-mosaic.
 Four examples of mosaics in Figure \ref{fig1} are a 4-mosaic, the Hopf link 4-mosaic, the trefoil knot 4-mosaic and $6^3_3$ 6-mosaic.

 As an analog to the planar isotopy moves and the Reidemeister moves for standard knot diagrams, Lomonaco and Kauffman created for knot mosaics the $11$ mosaic planar isotopy moves and the mosaic Reidemeister moves.
-They conjectured that for any two tame knots (or links) $K_1$ and $K_2$, and their arbitrary chosen mosaic representatives $M_1$ and $M_2$, respectively, $K_1$ and $K_2$ are of the same knot type if and only if $M_1$ and $M_2$ are of the same knot mosaic type.
+They conjectured that for any two tame knots $K_1$ and $K_2$, and their arbitrary chosen mosaic representatives $M_1$ and $M_2$, respectively, $K_1$ and $K_2$ are of the same knot type if and only if $M_1$ and $M_2$ are of the same knot mosaic type.
 This means that tame knot theory and knot mosaic theory are equivalent.
-Lomonaco-Kauffman conjecture was proved being true by Kuriya in \cite{K}.
+Lomonaco-Kauffman conjecture was proved being true by Kuriya and Shehab \cite{KS}.